sailoog/openplotter-documentation/en/how_does_it_work.md

 ![](diagram.png)

 Basically, OpenPlotter collects NMEA data from different sources:
 * Sensors trough GPIO port.
-Openplotter process raw data and create NMEA sentences.
 * Serial devices trough USB.
-Some of then, like RS422 coverters or GPS, directly send NMEA data but there are some that need to be processed by openPlotter before sending NMEA data, like DVB-T SDR AIS receptor.
-* Network devices.
-From any computer or portable device.
+* Any computer or portable device connected to the same network.

 It gathers all this data in one unique stream which is sent to: